cyclotron3k/AngularJS-Toaster/README.md

 angularjs-toaster-fontawesome
 =================

-**AngularJS Toaster** is an AngularJS port of the **toastr** non-blocking notification jQuery library.
-It requires AngularJS v1.2.6 or higher and angular-animate for the CSS3 transformations.
+**angularjs-toaster-fontawesome** is an AngularJS port of the **toastr** non-blocking notification jQuery library.
+It requires AngularJS v1.2.6 or higher, angular-animate for the CSS3 transformations and Font Awesome for the icons
 (I would suggest to use /1.2.8/angular-animate.js, there is a weird blinking in newer versions.)

-**AngularJS Toaster FontAwesome** is based on the above, but the hard-coded images used in the pop-ups have been replaced with **Font Awesome** icons
+**angularjs-toaster-fontawesome** is basically **AngularJS Toaster**, but the hard-coded raster images have been replaced with equivalent Font Awesome icons.
+Apart from that, I made a few CSS tweaks to fix up some minor errors.

-### Current Version 0.4.10
+### Current Version 0.4.11

-## Demo
+## Demo (for AngularJS Toaster)
 - Simple demo is at http://plnkr.co/edit/HKTC1a
 - Older versions are http://plnkr.co/edit/1poa9A or http://plnkr.co/edit/4qpHwp or http://plnkr.co/edit/lzYaZt (with version 0.4.5)
 - Older version with Angular 1.2.0 is placed at http://plnkr.co/edit/mejR4h